bocadilloproject/bocadillo/docs/discussions/frontend.md

 ## Guidelines

-Frontend frameworks generally have their own development tooling, including command line tools, hot reload, etc. Based on this assumption, here are our recommendations:
+Frontend frameworks generally have their own development tooling, including command line tools, hot reload, etc. Based on this assumption, here are some recommendations:

 - **In development**: run 2 separate servers — one for Bocadillo, one for the frontend.
 - **In production**, either: